John Ross Robertson

 John Ross Robertson (December 28, 1841 – May 31, 1918) was a Canadian newspaper publisher, politician, and philanthropist in Toronto, Ontario.

 Career

 Born in 1841, in Toronto, the son of John Robertson, a Scottish wholesale merchant, and Margaret Sinclair, Robertson was educated at Upper Canada College, a private high school in Toronto.
-As a young man, he started a newspaper at UCC called Young Canada and a satirical weekly magazine, The Grumbler.
-The Grumbler was published in 1864 in a building on the corner of King Street and Toronto Street in Toronto.
-The Grumbler was one of Robertson's more well known publications.
+As a young man, he started a newspaper at UCC called Young Canada and a satirical weekly magazine, The Grumbler, published in 1864.